Large staging area with packed furniture on rolling carts

 Wrapped office chairs staged in a furniture warehouse

-Loaded rolling carts with boxed furniture in a warehouse
+Loaded rolling carts with packed furniture in a warehouse

-In furniture logistics, tour planning often drives the whole process chain, from staging and loading all the way back into production timing.
+In furniture logistics, route planning is often not just a downstream dispatch step.
+It influences the whole process chain, from staging and loading all the way back into production.

 Plan furniture logistics more efficiently